bedops/bedops/docs/content/revision-history.rst

 * :ref:`convert2bed <convert2bed>`

-  * Fixed bug in :ref:`psl2bed <psl2bed>` where ``matches`` column value was truncated by one character.
+  * Fixed bug in :code:`psl2bed` where :code:`matches` column value was truncated by one character.
 Updated unit tests.
 Thanks to M. Wirthlin for the bug report.

 -------
 v2.4.10